-- 1.3 This document is structured in a number of chapters as follows: - a) Chapter 1, Introduction, provides an overview of the purpose and structure of the document. - b) Chapter 2, Detailed Approach to Opex UR Proposals, sets out the approach we have taken in assessing the opex-related requests made by the GDNs in their business plan submissions for GD23. - c) Chapter 3, Price Control Submissions Opex, provides an overview of the context for the GDNs' opex requests; it also summarises, for each of the three GDNs, the opex allowance requests and related key points for GD23 as set out in the respective business plan submissions. - d) Chapter 4, Firmus Energy UR Proposals, sets out our assessment of the opex allowances requested by FE as well as the resulting proposed allowances for the GD23 price control period. - e) Chapter 5, Phoenix Natural Gas UR Proposals, sets out our assessment of the opex allowances requested by PNGL as well as the resulting proposed allowances for the GD23 price control period.
+- 1.4 This document is structured in a number of chapters as follows: - a) Chapter 1, Introduction, provides an overview of the purpose and structure of the document, as well as outlining the changes made from the draft determination to the final determination. - b) Chapter 2, Detailed Approach to Opex UR Decisions, sets out the approach we have taken in assessing the opex-related requests made by the GDNs in their business plan submissions for GD23.

-f) Chapter 6, SGN Natural Gas - UR Proposals, sets out our assessment of the opex allowances requested by SGN as well as the resulting proposed allowances for the GD23 price control period.
+- c) Chapter 3, Price Control Submissions Opex, provides an overview of the context for the GDNs' opex requests.
+It also summarises, for each of the three GDNs, the opex allowance requests and related key points for GD23 as set out in the respective business plan submissions. - chapter 4, Firmus Energy UR Decisions, sets out our assessment of the opex allowances requested by FE as well as the decisions on allowances for the GD23 price control period. - e) Chapter 5, Phoenix Natural Gas UR Decisions, sets out our assessment of the opex allowances requested by PNGL as well as the decisions on allowances for the GD23 price control period. - f) Chapter 6, SGN Natural Gas UR Decisions, sets out our assessment of the opex allowances requested by SGN as well as the decisions on allowances for the GD23 price control period.

-2. Detailed Approach to Opex - UR Proposals
+2. Detailed Approach to Opex - UR Decisions

-- 2.1 This chapter complements the chapter on approach in the main GD23 draft determination document.
+- 2.1 This chapter complements the chapter on approach in the main GD23 final determination document.
 The approach set out in that main document, including in particular the application of our price control principles, is also relevant for our assessment of opex requests. - 2.2 In addition, some aspects of our approach to the GD23 price control relate specifically to our opex assessment.
-These are detailed in this chapter. - 2.3 Our detailed approach to the opex assessment is based on our Final Approach to GD23 price control1. - 2.4 Similar to our approach in the GD17 price control, we have undertaken a bottom-up assessment of the opex requests submitted by the GDNs, supported by targeted benchmarking of GDN costs in selected areas. - 2.5 We have then adjusted the proposed pre-efficiency allowances for real price effects, and efficiencies to derive our draft determination opex profiles, net of frontier shift. - 2.6 We have furthermore considered the appropriateness of having an uncertainty mechanism, similar to that in the GD17 price control, and to include in this a new mechanism for dealing with the outcome of the Energy Strategy for Northern Ireland and the ongoing review into meter reading activities.
-The uncertainty mechanism is further detailed in the main GD23 draft determination document and may lead to a retrospective adjustment of determined opex allowances.
-Further details on the energy strategy and metering specifically can be found in annex G and in Chapter 2 of the Main Document. - 2.7 We re-examined in depth our previous approach to GD17 benchmarking, alongside the issues raised at that time by the GDNs and the CMA, and considered the implications for GD23 benchmarking.
+These are detailed in this chapter. - 2.3 Our detailed approach to the opex assessment is based on our Final Approach to GD23 price control. - 2.4 Similar to our approach in the GD17 price control, we have undertaken a bottom-up assessment of the opex requests submitted by the GDNs, supported by targeted benchmarking of GDN costs in selected areas. - 2.5 We have then adjusted the proposed pre-efficiency allowances for real price effects, and efficiencies to derive our final determination opex profiles, net of frontier shift. - 2.6 We have furthermore considered the appropriateness of having an uncertainty mechanism, similar to that in the GD17 price control, and to include in this a new mechanism for dealing with the outcome of the Energy Strategy for Northern Ireland and the ongoing review into meter reading activities and other identified areas.
+The uncertainty mechanism is further detailed in the main GD23 final determination document and may lead to a retrospective adjustment of determined opex allowances.
+Further details on the energy strategy and metering specifically can be found in annex G and in Chapter 2 of the Main Document, with other areas identified in the appropriate areas. - 2.7 We re-examined in depth our previous approach to GD17 benchmarking, alongside the issues raised at that time by the GDNs and the CMA, and considered the implications for GD23 benchmarking.
 To assist in this endeavour, we appointed CEPA consultants who were tasked with conducting some preliminary econometric top-down benchmarking of the GDNs for GD23.

-1 Utility Regulator: Gas Distribution Networks GD23 Price Control, Our Approach to GD23, November 2020.
+&lt;sup>1 Utility Regulator: Gas Distribution Networks GD23 Price Control, Our Approach to GD23, November 2020.